Arimanecro/Interface-and-typedArray/README.md

-# interface-and-typedArray
+# Creating an interface and a typed array in pure JavaScript.

-Interface and typed array in vanilla JS 🤌
+**✅ An elegant way to create an interface by customizing a static method - [Symbol.hasInstance]**